psturc/aerogear-mobile-metrics-api-data-generator/README.md

 # aerogear-mobile-metrics-api-data-generator

-* Change the URL in commons.js.
+* Change the URL in commons.js to the metrics service url in your cluster.
+Don't forget the "/metrics" part.
 * Run stream.js